-Saskatchewan has many opportunities for those who want to start or buy a business.
+Saskatchewan's economy offers strong, long-term opportunities for entrepreneurs who want to start up or buy an existing Saskatchewan business.

-If you are a skilled business person, you can apply for the Saskatchewan Immigrant Nominee Program – Entrepreneur and Farm Categories.
+If you are an experienced business person who meets the program criteria, consider applying for the Saskatchewan Immigrant Nominee Program – Entrepreneur and Farm Categories.

-Visit Investment and Economic Development for more information about investing in Saskatchewan.
+Visit Investment and Economic Development for more information about investing in Saskatchewan and its key sectors.